-Knots are Nautical miles per hour
+Knots = Nautical Miles per Hour

-- 1. Take your speed in cm/second and divide it by 51.4444 - a.
-Speed = 5.333cm/s ÷ 51.4444 = 0.1036 knots - 2.
+Take your speed in cm/second and divide it by 51.4444

+5.333cm/s (speed) / 51.4444 = 0.1036 knots

 The speed in knots might seem small, but remember, you are calculating your speed in nautical miles/hour!

-Please email Nina Quaratella, Education Specialist, at nquaratella@nessf.org to submit an entry form or receive more information on a discounted Sailing at Home online learning program.
-Be sure to check the website for all Recycle Regatta updates and other resources, too! educationalpassages.org/recycle-regatta/
+Please email Nina Quaratella, NESS Associate Program Director, at nquaratella@nessf.org with questions and to receive more information on a discounted Sailing at Home online learning program.
+Be sure to check the website for all Recycle Regatta updates and other resources, too!

+educationalpassages.org/recycle-regatta